Google News are sneaky

 As many do I suppose, I check Google News once a day or so.
 It’s not my favourite news source, as I have a long list of news and newspaper sites I check most days, but it covers a lot of territory.

 However, in the last few days, I have noticed something that is really starting to irk me about Google News.
 Well, not just irk really.
 More like annoy me greatly.
 It is something that proves that Google is purely an advertising company and nothing else and that they are becoming increasingly aggressive.

-Let me start at the beginning of this nasty little story of how the sneaky bastards used my clearly not so private data.
+Let me start at the beginning of this nasty little story of how the sneaky bots used my clearly not so private data.